-Based on the preceding assessment, the Proposed Project's construction and operational effects on air quality must conform with the SIP.
-The analysis of construction-related emissions shows that the emissions do not exceed the General Conformity Rule de minimis thresholds and, therefore, can be presumed to conform to the New Jersey SIP.
-The Proposed Project is included in a long-range transportation plan that has been subject to Transportation Conformity Rule requirements.
-In addition, no meaningful differences in regional MSAT emissions are expected for the 2050 Proposed Project, as compared to the 2050 No Action Alternative.
+The Proposed Action is included in a long-range transportation plan that has been subject to Transportation Conformity Rule requirements.
+In addition, no meaningful differences in regional GHG or MSAT emissions are expected for the 2050 Proposed Action, as compared to the 2050 No Action Alternative.